gramps-project/gramps-web-docs/docs/contribute.md

 ## Contribute to backend development (Javascript)

 If you are a web programmer, contribute to the development of [Gramps.js](https://github.com/gramps-project/Gramps.js/), which is Gramps Web's responsive frontend.
 See [Frontend development](../dev-frontend) for instructions on how to get started.

+## Contribute to the Sync addon (Python)

+If you have experience with developing with Python and GTK, contribute to the improvement of The Gramps Web Sync Addon.
+You can use the [development repository](https://github.com/DavidMStraub/gramps-web-sync/) for suggesting and submitting improvements.